 The school aims to work in a pro-active way at all times.
 All incidents of challenging behaviour are recorded using the schools internal behaviour recording system.
 Reports recorded on the system are monitored by the school leadership team, the behaviour support team and the quality team.
 If there is a significant increase in episodes of physical aggression aimed towards staff and pupils, significant damage to the environment, or the pupils begins to behave in a way that is putting themselves or other at risk, the school may call an urgent placement disruption meeting.
-Parents/carers, the local authority and any other professional involved in the child's life will be invited to this meeting.
+Parents/carers, the local authority and any other professional involved in the child's life will be invited to this meeting via a letter explaining why we are having the meeting, this will be followed by a Teams invite being sent.
 During this meeting, all parties will work together to implement strategies to stabilize the placement, share information about possible external factors causing the increase in concerning behaviours and discuss any additional support that may be needed to maintain the school placement.
+The meeting will be recorded via a standardized meeting minute template and all parties will receive a copy of the minutes.
 A follow up meeting will then be set to review progress against actions set and the suitability of the placement.